The Food Photography Fundamentals

 What do you want your images to look like?

 The very first step when thinking about food photography ideas is to figure out what you want your images to look like.
-When you figure out your creative vision, it will help guide the rest of the creative decisions you need to make about the food styling, props & surfaces and composition.
+When you figure out your creative vision, it will help guide the rest of the creative decisions about the food styling, props & surfaces and composition.

 There are two things you can do to plan ahead for your creative vision: